qinfangj/UniWebProject/README.md

 scp -r public/* /var/www/html
 ```

+### Configuration

+The main app configuration, to set e.g. BACKEND_URL is in `public/conf/conf.js`.
+You will want to rewrite this file before serving the app in production.

-Additional configuration in on top of "/run.js".
+Additional configuration is on top of "/run.js".